Best 9 MDM Solutions For macOS (2026)

 ManageEngine Mobile Device Manager Plus Logo

-The remote troubleshooting toolkit is where we saw real depth.
+The remote troubleshooting toolkit is where MDM Plus earns its place.
 Live chat, remote screen viewing, restart, wipe, shutdown, and full unattended remote access are all built in.
+The dashboard gives you a centralized view of your entire fleet, with policy management for peripherals, security settings, encryption, VPN, and role-based access controls.
 Kiosk Mode separates corporate work profiles from personal data on BYOD devices.
-Jailbreak and non compliance detection flags high risk devices automatically.
+Jailbreak and non-compliance detection flags high-risk devices automatically.
+Cloud or on-premises deployment means you pick the model that fits your infrastructure.

-What Customers Are Saying
+What Customers Say

 Strengths

-• Free tier for up to 25 devices lowers the barrier for small team evaluation.
+• Free tier for up to 25 devices lowers the barrier for small team evaluation

-• Remote troubleshooting includes live chat, screen viewing, and full unattended access.
+• Remote troubleshooting includes live chat, screen viewing, and full unattended access

 Cautions